NYU School of Law

 Charitable giving in the United States amounts to over $300 billion annually.
 This course will provide an in-depth analysis of income, estate, and gift tax issues affecting donations to charity.
 The course will begin with an introduction to policy, technical, and computational issues arising under the principal income tax provision (I.R.C. § 170).
 It will then consider income tax aspects of charitable giving by trusts and estates, followed by a discussion of transfer tax issues.
 Attention also will be devoted to more sophisticated forms of giving, including charitable lead trusts and charitable remainder trusts.

-This new course, first offered in the Summer 2016 semester, covers the tax rules governing private foundations (including grant-making / non-operating foundations and operating foundations) and “private foundation alternatives” including donor advised funds (commercial, institutional, and community foundation DAFs), supporting organizations, and for-profit structures (like those used by Omidyar, Zuckerberg / Chan, and Laurene Powell Jobs).
+This course covers the tax rules governing private foundations (including grant-making / non-operating foundations and operating foundations) and “private foundation alternatives” including donor advised funds (commercial, institutional, and community foundation DAFs), supporting organizations, and for-profit structures (like those used by Omidyar, Zuckerberg / Chan, and Laurene Powell Jobs).